viperproject/gobra-action/README.md

 *Default:*  0

+## `projectLocation`

+**Not Required** Location in which the project is located in the workflow context.
+Per default the action will look in a folder named the same as the repository(This matches the pull action's default behaviour).

 ## `srcDirectory`

-**Required** Path to the project source directory, needs to include the path, to where the project was pulled to.
+**Required** Path to the project source directory relative to the `projectLocation`.
-*Default:* The project root
+*Default:* The projectLocation

 ## `packageDirectories`

-**Not Required** lookup paths of go packages, relatice to the project directory
+**Not Required** lookup paths of go packages, relative to the `projectLocation`.
 *Default:* Same folder as `projectLocation`

 ## `packages`

 **Not Required** Names of the packages that should be verified.
 If set ignores all packages not contained in this argument.